Alba (given name)

-Alba is a unisex given name of Latin origin meaning "dawn".
-In Spanish and Italian the name means sunrise or "dawn".
-In Spanish and Italian speaking countries it is considered to be a female name.
+Alba is a unisex given name of Latin origin meaning "white".
+In Spanish, Italian and Catalan the name means sunrise or "dawn".
+In Spanish, Italian and Catalan speaking countries it is considered to be a female name.
 It can also be used as a surname (as in the actress Jessica Alba) or as a title (as in the Spanish Dukedom of Alba).
 It may also be considered a feminine version of Albert or Albinus or of names beginning with the Germanic Alf.

 Alba is also the Scottish Gaelic name for Scotland, and the alba is a subgenre of Occitan lyric poetry.